adhityavenkatraman/PageRank/README.md

 ## Task 2: Implementing the Personalization Vector
 **Part 1: Basic Power Method Implementation**
 The personalization vector is alternative method of filtering via queries.
-The personalization vector determine which webpages are linked to most often from pages that are about the query itself.
+The personalization vector determines which webpages are linked to most often from pages that are about the query itself.
 This is different than the previous <code>--search_query</code> argument which determines an overall PageRank, then filters for the highest ranked matches that are related to the query.
 To demonstrate this, we can compare the rankings of the same query when using the personalization vector versus the <code>--search_query</code> argument.
 <pre><code>[In]: run pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2 --personalization_vector_query=corona
 INFO:root:rank=0 pagerank=6.4370e-01 url=www.lawfareblog.com/covid-19-speech-and-surveillance-response
 INFO:root:rank=1 pagerank=6.4367e-01 url=www.lawfareblog.com/lawfare-live-covid-19-speech-and-surveillance